 2. Mergers & Acquisitions (M&A)

-If you’re licensing your invention, valuation helps set fair royalty rates.
-Without this, you risk undervaluing your patent and leaving money on the table.
+Valuation helps set defensible royalty rates.
+Without this, you risk undervaluing your patent and failing to capture the economic rent of your innovation.

 5. Financial Reporting